kn0t3k/kyrys/README.md

 What's Kyrys project
 ---
+This project is no longer in development.
+Don't fork it, we still have some bugs in code that cause problems.
+---
 Kyrys is small terminal app used for P2P encrypted chat between 2 clients.
 We are developing this project for purpose not to create second [WhatsApp](https://www.whatsapp.com/), but to learn something about secure coding, communication through internet and application of cryptography theory into real project.

 ---